 In the third episode of this MarTech Podcast series, SalesNexus CEO Craig Klein and Martech Podcast host Benjamin Shapiro explore how to appropriately utilize SMS marketing to communicate with your customers.

 BS: SMS is a big thing all of a sudden.
 And it’s starting to trickle into B2B campaigns as well.
 It’s something that SalesNexus recently added in their platform.

 Why have you added SMS marketing into your platform and how are B2B marketers using that technology?

 CK: I’ve seen it myself in my own interaction with customers.
-When we first introduced our email marketing capability, 10 plus years ago, one of the tactics that we would teach our customers is send out an email.
+When we first introduced our email marketing capability, 10 plus years ago, one of the tactics that we would teach our customers is to send out an email.
 Then have your sales team contact people that are engaging with those emails really, really fast.
 And that works.
-It still works great because basically you’re calling people while you’re on their mind.
+It still works great because basically, you’re calling people while you’re on their minds.
 But in the last year or two, getting people on the phone has gotten even more difficult than it ever was.
 It’s always been challenging.
 And frankly, people just want to communicate in different ways and they have those options now.

 What we wanted to do is add text messaging into that mix.
 I’m using email to get people engaged.
 Then if they want to talk to me on the phone, great.
 But if they want to have a text conversation, that’s okay too.